Wrexham: Yale College (Coleg Cambria)

 Yale College (now part of Coleg Cambria) is the main provider of adult education in Wrexham and is one of the largest colleges in Wales.
 As a tertiary college it also provides a wide range of higher education courses at its two campuses at Grove Park in the city centre and Bersham Road in southwest Wrexham.
 It was named after Elihu Yale, best known for being the prime benefactor of Yale University.
 It was founded in 1950 as a state school on a site at Crispin Lane.
 In 1973, as part of the conversion of local schools to the comprehensive system, it was renamed as Yale Sixth Form College and the pupils re-located to other schools.
 The Crispin Lane site was incorporated into NEWI (now Glyndŵr University) after the development of the Grove Park Campus.

-In 1998 Yale College took up residence in two sites across Wrexham: the faculty of engineering and construction at a site on Bersham Road, and a multi-purpose site in a redeveloped Grove Park campus.
-Over the next fifteen years the college grew.

-In 2013 Yale College was merged with Deeside College, Northop College, and Llysfasi College to form a new college, Coleg Cambria, under the leadership of the ex-Deeside principal David Jones.
+In 1998, Yale College took up residence in two sites across Wrexham: the faculty of engineering and construction at a site on Bersham Road, and a multi-purpose site in a redeveloped Grove Park campus.
+In 2013, Yale College was merged with Deeside College, Northop College, and Llysfasi College to form a new college, Coleg Cambria, under the leadership of the ex-Deeside principal David Jones.
 The merger officially took place on 1 August 2013.

-For the 2020–21 academic year, one of Coleg Cambria's Yale Grove Park Campus in Wrexham city centre underwent redevelopment.
-With a cost of £20 million, the new Hafod building is described to be a "commercial village" in Wrexham.
+For the 2020–21 academic year, the Yale Grove Park Campus in Wrexham city centre underwent redevelopment at a cost of £20 million.